-- Apply for the national medical assisting certification examination. - 2.
+- 1. Apply for a national medical assisting certification examination. - 2.
 Perform all medical assisting skills at entry level competency. - 3.
 Demonstrate and utilize the principles of medical asepsis and standard precautions, as well as other safety precautions. - 4.
-Obtain and effectively chart all pertinent patient data - 5.
-Utilize and interpret medical terminology. - Demonstrate basic pharmacology, dosage calculations, and route for administration of medications. - 7.
+Obtain and effectively chart all pertinent patient data. - 5.
+Utilize and interpret medical terminology. - 6.
+Demonstrate basic pharmacology, dosage calculations, and route for administration of medications. - 7.
 Provide education to patients, families, and other care givers on various healthcare including preventative and treatment regimes. - 8.
-Demonstrate a working knowledge of the human body including structure, function and basic pathologies. - 9.
+Demonstrate a working knowledge of the human body including structure, function and basic pathology. - 9.
 Demonstrate an understanding of appropriate and effective application of legal and ethical standards of practice. - 10.
-Apply current medical insurance guidelines in billing and ICD-10 and CPT coding. - 11.
+Apply current medical insurance guidelines in patient care. - 11.
 Communicate effectively with patients and other healthcare providers. - 12.
 Competently function within and interdisciplinary healthcare team.